 • fetal hypoxia;

-Factors contributing to the development of myopia in the process of life are:
+Factors contributing to the development of myopia during life are:

 • prolonged eye strain;

-• long work at the computer without a break.
+• long periods of work at the computer without a break.

-Very often, myopia appears in schoolchildren when visual loads increase.
-During this period, it is very important to pay attention to the problem, because without proper treatment, the disease will progress.
+Very often, myopia appears in schoolchildren when visual stress increases.
+During this period, it is very important to pay attention to the problem, since without proper treatment the disease will progress.

 Imaginary myopia

-Visual impairment is not always associated with physiological changes in the lens of the eye.
+Deterioration of vision is not always associated with physiological changes in the lens of the eye.
 Decreased visual acuity sometimes occurs due to imaginary myopia.
-During prolonged loads on the eyes, a spasm of accommodation occurs.
+During prolonged eye strain, a spasm of accommodation occurs.
 This phenomenon is called imaginary or false myopia.

 Imaginary myopia is a malfunction of the eye (ciliary or ciliary) muscle.
 This part of the eyeball is responsible for focusing.
-When viewing objects at a remote distance, the ciliary muscle relaxes, and at close, on the contrary, it comes into tension.
-It changes the shape of the lens, so that we can see equally well near and far.
+When viewing objects at a distance, the ciliary muscle relaxes, but when viewed close, on the contrary, it becomes tense.
+It changes the shape of the lens, allowing us to see equally well near and far.
 When a spasm occurs, the muscle stops relaxing and is in constant tension.
-As a result, a person has all the same symptoms as with myopia, that is, he sees well near, and at a distance the contours of objects become blurred.
+As a result, a person develops all the same symptoms as with myopia, that is, he sees well up close, but at a distance the contours of objects become blurred.

 • osteochondrosis of the cervical spine;